 Other areas of counselling I deal with

-I have worked with clients experiencing difficulty with self-criticism; low self-esteem and confidence issues; depression and anxiety; self-harm; bereavement, grief and loss; loss of emotion and overwhelming emotion; separation and divorce; relationship and sexual issues; sexual and emotional abuse; trauma and dissociation; the effects of bullying; difficulties with identity; gender dysphoria and transgender identity; experiences of guilt and shame; suicidal thoughts and fantasies of death; existential issues and major life changes.
+I have worked with clients experiencing difficulty with anger; self-criticism; low self-esteem and confidence issues; depression and anxiety; self-harm; bereavement, grief and loss; loss of emotion and overwhelming emotion; separation and divorce; relationship issues; sexual and emotional abuse and rape; trauma; dissociation, hyper-vigilance and PTSD; the effects of bullying; difficulties with identity; gender dysphoria and transgender identity; experiences of guilt and shame; suicidal thoughts and fantasies of death; existential issues and major life changes.

-I have a special interest in working with people moving through transition, including adolescents and young adults (16-25) and older people, and have experience of both group and individual work.
+I have a special interest in working with people moving through transition, including older adolescents and young adults (15-25).

-Using the arts as part of therapy isn't to do with being an artist; the majority of my work is with people who have little or no experience of using the arts in their adult life.
+Using the arts as part of therapy isn't to do with being an artist; much of my work is with people who have little or no experience of using the arts in their adult life.

 The arts work with a part of us which can be under-used or forgotten as we grow into adulthood, but can be of great value when words don't seem enough to convey the depth of our experiences.
 They can be used to express and contain emotions safely, create distance and objectivity, and provide a bridge between feeling and thought.
 In this way, the use of the arts can help us to move beyond our difficulties.

-The arts can be used at any time of life and in my practice I have used the arts with adults of all ages.
-In session the integration of arts with talking therapy is very important; the ratio will be something like 60/70% talking to 30/40% arts (this varies of course, according to each individual and from session to session).
+The arts can be used at any time of life and in my practice I have used the arts with young people and adults of all ages.
+In session the integration of arts with talking therapy is very important; the ratio will be something like 60/70% talking to 30/40% arts (this varies according to each individual and from session to session).